 Software refers to computer software licenses and software development costs, net of amortization.
-A reconciliation of the carrying amount of software at the beginning and end of 2023 and 2022 is shown below.

 Restricted cash represents bank accounts that are reserved for debt service requirements in relation to certain loans of the Group (see Note 12.1).

 12. INTEREST-BEARING LOANS AND BORROWINGS